-The Festival of Lights has become an annual tradition in Douglas County, drawing 25,000 visitors per year and generating hundreds of thousands of dollars for Rotary Club scholarships since 1993.
+The Festival of Lights has become an annual tradition in Douglas County, drawing 25,000 visitors per year and generating hundreds of thousands of dollars for Rotary Club scholarships and service projects since 1993.

-The Festival of Lights opens at Riverforks Park Sunday, November 20 and runs until January 1.
+The Festival of Lights opens at River Forks Park Sunday, November 19, 2017 and runs through Monday, January 1, 2018.

-Visitors enjoy 90 light displays containing nearly 500,000 and all the traditional attractions that have made the Festival famous, including the Holiday Village, wagon rides, the World’s Largest Nutcracker and visits from Santa Claus himself!
+Visitors enjoy 90 light displays containing nearly 500,000 lights and all the traditional attractions that have made the Festival famous, including the Holiday Village, wagon rides, the World’s Largest Nutcracker and visits from Santa Claus himself!

-The Holiday Village is open Thursday through Sunday nights through Christmas Eve during the Festival.
+The Holiday Village is open every night through Christmas Eve in Helleck Hall.
 With Santa Claus, a model train set, cookies, candies, warm cider and souvenirs for sale, the Holiday Village is a must see.
-Wagon rides are offered Friday and Saturday nights.
+Wagon rides are offered Friday, Saturday and Sunday nights.

-Several special nights are scheduled throughout the Festival of Lights, allowing thousands of people to see the attractions for free through special offers.
+Several special nights are scheduled throughout the Festival of Lights, allowing thousands of people to see the attractions for free through special offers from our generous sponsors.

 You can also find the personal Facebook account of the World’s Largest Nutcracker and follow him on Twitter @KingNutcracker!